4-H Club Chartering

 The 4-H Club Name and Emblem are held in trust by the Secretary of Agriculture of the United States Department of Agriculture for the educational and character-building purposes of the 4-H program and can be used only as authorized by the statute and according to the authorization of the Secretary or designated representatives.

-The USDA CRSEES has provided documentation acknowledging the WVU Extension Service as the entity which operates 4-H programs and provides authorization, guidance and sets policy for West Virginia 4-H groups.
+The USDA CRSEES has provided documentation acknowledging the WVU Extension as the entity which operates 4-H programs and provides authorization, guidance and sets policy for West Virginia 4-H groups.
 For protection of the 4-H program, each state is required to adopt chartering procedures to provide authorization to those who use the 4-H name and emblem.

 Below is a list of the chartering requirement for 4-H community and special interest clubs.
 All 4-H Clubs must have: